briangreenery/BigFix-Sublime-Extensions/README.md

 These syntax extensions are for the BigFix Relevance & ActionScript languages

-Copy the folders "" and "" to the Sublime Text packages folder.
+Copy the folders "BigFix ActionScript" and "BigFix Relevance" to the Sublime Text packages folder.
 This will cause these BigFix syntaxes to appear as options in the "View -> Syntax" menu in Sublime Text.

 Download Sublime Text here:  http://www.sublimetext.com/